Istinggar: History

 The Makassar people of the Kingdom of Gowa, which maintained friendly relationships with the Portuguese since 1528, benefitted considerably from Portuguese assistance in building up its military strength.
 Converted to Islam in the early 1600s, they made holy war (jihad) on its nonbeliever neighbor, the Bugis.
 The Makassan were already manufacturing muskets, probably from Portuguese espingarda, sometime in the late 16th or early 17th century.
 By the 18th century, European people praised the guns produced by their Bugis neighbor, which has a straight bore and fine inlay work.
 During years of warfare, Bugis and Makassarese soldiers, dressed in waju rante (chain mail) and muskets which they made themselves.
 Between 1603 and 1606, the Iberian Union troops attacked Ternate twice and reported muskets and arquebuses were used by the "Moros" (i.e. Moors, or Muslims).
 Nicolas Gervaise notes that in Makassar "There are no people in East Indies more nimble in getting on horseback, to draw a bow, to discharge a fuzil (musket), or to point a cannon (than the Makassarese)".

 Detail of matchlock mechanism from Indonesian gun, probably from Bali, engraved with Javanese inscriptions, of which the inlaid gold in the barrel has the Chinese key pattern, silver-gilt mounts of South Indian character.
 The lock is formed of grotesque monsters of Malay or Burmese tradition.

 Eventually, the Istinggar spread to the Muslim-controlled areas of the Philippine archipelago, where it was known as "astinggal".
 The 1613 San Buenaventura Tagalog dictionary defines "astingal" as "arquebus, of the kind they used to use in olden times in their wars and which came from Borneo".
 This appears to be the first reference to them in northern Luzon.
 Despite this, the Spaniards never faced any in their encounters in Luzon as they did in Mindanao.
 In 1609, the Spaniards reported that in Zambales many of the natives handle the arquebuses and muskets quite skilfully, since they have seen the Spaniards use their weapons.

-The Hindu inhabitants of Bali and Lombok, being the remnant of Majapahit hindus, are famous for their manufacture of the matchlock.
-In the 1800s Alfred Wallace saw two guns of their manufacture, 6-7 ft long, with a proportionately large bore.
+The Hindu inhabitants of Bali and Lombok, being the remnant of Majapahit hindus, were famous for their manufacture of the matchlock.
+In the 1800s, Alfred Wallace saw two guns of their manufacture, 6-7 ft long, with a proportionately large bore.
 The wooden stock is well made, extended to the front end of the barrel.
 The barrels were twisted and finished, with silver and gold ornament.
 For making the long barrel, the natives use 18 in pieces of barrel which are first bored small, and then welded together upon a straight iron rod.
 The whole barrel is then worked with borers of gradually increasing size, and in three days the boring is finished.